xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_multi-vendor_email_notifications.md

    * **Vendor request has been processed**: This message notifies the vendor who has submitted a payout request as to whether their payout request has been approved or declined by the administrator.

-For more info on X-Cart store notifications, see {% link "eMail Notifications: Set Up and Maintenance" ref_5QLrLCu7 %}.

 _Related pages:_